Rome: Total War: Development

-A demo featuring a playable version of the Battle of River Trebia, with the player taking the role of the general Hannibal, was released on August 23, 2004 and is freely available for download.
+A demo featuring a playable version of the Battle of River Trebia, with the player taking the role of the general Hannibal, was released on August 23, 2004, and is freely available for download.

-Prior to release, a preliminary but completely workable version of the game engine was used in two series of TV programs: Decisive Battles by the History Channel, where it was used to recreate famous historical battles, and Time Commanders by BBC Two, where teams of novice non-gamers commanded ancient armies to replay key battles of antiquity.
+Prior to release, a preliminary version of the game engine was used in two series of TV programs: Decisive Battles by the History Channel, where it was used to recreate famous historical battles, and Time Commanders by BBC Two, where teams of novice non-gamers commanded ancient armies to replay key battles of antiquity.
 Military historians fine-tuned the game engine specifically for these television shows, ensuring maximum historical accuracy.
 Both series also used the same music track as the battles in Rome: Total War.

 Jeff van Dyck composed the original music soundtrack for the game and received a BAFTA Interactive Awards nomination for his work.
 Some of the vocals, including the song "Forever" played during the game's credits, were performed by his wife, Angela van Dyck.
 Angela also wrote the lyrics for the song "Divinitus," which was written in quasi-Latin.

-In May 2014, GameSpy's multiplayer services were shut down, and as a result, the game was migrated to Steamworks as of patch 1.51.
+In May 2014, GameSpy's multiplayer services were shut down, and as a result, the game was migrated to Steamworks as of Patch 1.51.

 The iPad version of the game, developed by Feral Interactive, was announced on August 12, 2016 and released on November 10, 2016.
-The iPhone version was released on August 23, 2018.
-Although an Android version was announced on November 8, 2018, no release date has been provided.
+The iPhone version was released on August 23, 2018. an Android version was announced on November 8, 2018, and was officially released on December 19th, 2018.